linfri/SForm/README.md

 Deploy the app according to [these instructions](https://shiny.rstudio.com/articles/shinyapps.html).

+Wait until you got submitted tracks in your Dropbox.

 Open `download.R`, load all the functions into the environment, and simply run:

 ```r